-Namely, parents who know they will have to take their kids to the supermarket regularly should opt for a slimmer and lighter stroller that will allow you to navigate the crowded aisles easily.
+Parents who know they will have to take their kids to the supermarket regularly should opt for a slimmer and lighter stroller.
+A lightweight model will allow you to navigate the crowded aisles easily.

-On the other hand, big and bulkier strollers are for physically active parents who want to take their kids along with them on their morning jog or off-road explorations.
+On the other hand, big and bulkier strollers are for physically active parents.
+Especially those who want to take their kids along with them on their morning jog or off-road explorations.

-Finally, if you plan on travelling with your kids often, opt for the travel compact pram designed for airport travel or the boot of a car.
-Since they are fairly light in comparison to other models, travel strollers are also suitable for those who live in buildings without elevators, as they will have to carry baby strollers up several flights of stairs almost daily.
+Finally, if you plan on travelling with your kids often, opt for the travel compact pram.
+These are designed for airport travel or the boot of a car.
+Since they are fairly light in comparison to other models, travel strollers are also suitable for those who live in buildings without elevators.
+In such situations they will have to carry baby strollers up several flights of stairs almost daily.
 They are quite practical for parents who will rely on public transport, as well.

 Alternatively, you can opt for an all-purpose stroller of average weight and width.
-Though they might not be the best option for those who take frequent walks on rocky roads, they are a great choice for parents who are raising their kids in the city.
+They might not be the best option for those who take frequent walks on rocky roads.
+But they are a great choice for parents who are raising their kids in the city.